Does it matter who files first?

 Attorney’s fees are considered debts of the marriage, which means that marital assets will be used to pay both parties’ fees.
 Where there aren’t enough assets to pay attorney fees or costs of litigation, and one spouse has a greater ability to do so, the court may order that spouse to assist the other spouse.
 The law allows a party to seek help paying fees or costs fees throughout the case.
 The law also allows a court to order one of the spouses to pay or reimburse the other spouse for fees incurred at the end of a case.

 What if my spouse files and I do not want the divorce?

 Divorce is highly emotional.
 Sometimes somebody might not be prepared for divorce when their spouse files the case.
 The person who files the case typically has had years to work through their grief, and by the time of filing, they are ready to move on.
 The other spouse, in contrast, may be emotionally unprepared and may reflexively want to contest the divorce.
 But Illinois law does not allow you to contest the divorce if you and your spouse are separated for at least six months.
 And separation does not necessarily mean living in two homes; rather, it contemplates an emotional separation.

 Generally speaking, when our clients don’t want a divorce, we reach out to the other party to see if they are willing to consider counseling or other options besides a divorce.
 But if the spouse is adamant in wanting to divorce, we usually recommend accepting it, getting a counselor, and doing your best to move on emotionally.

 How do I choose grounds for my divorce?

 What is a legal separation?

 A legal separation is a formal court proceeding in which the court grants a decree for legal separation.
-The concept of legal separation allows people to divide their assets, allocate their debts, and live as if they are not married, yet not be formally divorced.
+A legal separation allows people to enter orders allocating their income, assets, and debts, and live as if they are not married, without divorcing.